Tertuis Simmers

 Tertuis Alfred Simmers (born 23 March 1983) is a South African politician who has been serving as the Western Cape Provincial Minister of Infrastructure since April 2022.
 He previously served as the Western Cape Provincial Minister of Human Settlements from May 2019 to April 2022.
 He has been a Member of the Western Cape Provincial Parliament since 2017.
 Simmers is a member of the Democratic Alliance.

 On 21 August 2021, he was elected as the DA's interim deputy leader in the Western Cape.
 Following Albert Fritz's resignation from the DA over sexual assault allegations, he was elected interim provincial leader of the DA in May 2022.
+He was elected provincial leader for a full term in November 2023.

 Family and personal life

 Simmers was born in Nelspruit on 23 March 1983.
-He is married to Monique Simmers.
-They have four children together.
 He qualified as a Skills Development Facilitator in 2015.

 Political career

 Before being sworn in as a Member of the Provincial Parliament, Simmers was involved in the politics of the Eden District Municipality, from 2011 to 2017.
 He was the municipality's speaker and a member of the mayoral committee.
 He also held leadership positions in the George Local Municipality.

 Additionally, he served on the Western Cape Bargaining Council Division of the South African Local Government Association.